Convex bodies and asymptotic invariants for powers of monomial ideals: Introduction

 In this paper we focus our attention on associating convex bodies to decompositions of a monomial ideal as an intersection of monomial ideals.
 Such a decomposition $I=J_1\cap \cdots \cap J_s$ leads to considering on one hand a graded family of monomial ideals

 obtained by intersecting the powers of the components in the original decomposition.
-On the other hand it leads to considering a convex body $\mathcal{C}=NP(J_1)\cap \cdots \cap NP(J_s)$ obtained by intersecting the Newton polyhedra of the components in the original decomposition.
+On the other hand it leads to considering a convex body

+obtained by intersecting the Newton polyhedra of the components in the original decomposition.
 Our first main result shows that $\mathcal{C}$ can be understood as a limit of the Newton polyhedra for the family of ideals $\{I_m\}_{m\geq 1}$, appropriately scaled.
 For this reason we term $\mathcal{C}$ the asymptotic Newton polyhedron of the family $\{I_m\}$.

 \begin{introthm*}[\Cref{thm:limitshapeintcldecomp}] If $J_1$, \ldots, $J_s$ are monomial ideals and $I_m=J_1^m\cap \cdots \cap J_s^m$, then there is an equality of polyhedra

 \end{introthm*} The idea of associating an asymptotic Newton polyhedron to a graded family of monomial ideals has appeared previously in the context of Okounkov bodies attached to a graded linear series \cite{LM, KK}.
 To our knowledge, asymptotic Newton polyhedra arising from ideal decompositions have not been studied before.